 These are interview shows enriched with on-location footage that examine people of seven different ethnic and cultural backgrounds.
 We interviewed people from the following communities: African American, Bulgarian, Native American, Mexican, Swedish American, Hmong, and Persian.
 There are several hosts: Hershell West, Jeff Schoenhard, and Eve A. Ma.

-It is important to learn what's important to people from other cultures who live in our communities and our country.
+It's to our advantage to learn what's important to people from other cultures who live in our communities and our country.
 It allows us to avoid easily-made misinterpretations and also adds a richness to our lives.
 These videos were filmed in the San Francisco Bay Area but they are still relevant to most urban and some rural areas of the United States.
 We believe you will enjoy them.

 half-hour episodes, color, SD; produced/directed by Eve A. Ma; hosts vary.
 In English.